kiwijuice56/sand-slide/README.md

 # sand-slide
 A falling sand game made with Godot 4.0's GDextension feature.
-The full game can be downloaded for free on [itch.io](https://kiwijuice56.itch.io/sand-slide) or on the [Google Play Store] (https://play.google.com/store/apps/details?id=org.godotengine.sandslide).
+The full game can be downloaded for free on [itch.io](https://kiwijuice56.itch.io/sand-slide) or on the [Google Play Store](https://play.google.com/store/apps/details?id=org.godotengine.sandslide).

 ![Title](docs/background_sand_slide.png)